-Wind Energy Policies and Objectives
+Wind Energy Policies and Objectives WE 1 To have regard to the Department of the Environment, Heritage and Local Government's Guidelines for B1 B2 B3 PHH1 B1 B2 B3 PHH1 Planning Authorities on Wind Energy Development (or any update of this document) in assessing all planning applications S1 W1 W2 W3 M1 S1 W1 W2 W3 M1 for wind farms.
+M2 M3 C1 CH1 M2 M3 C1 CH1 WE 2 To encourage the development of wind energy in suitable locations in an environmentally sustainable manner CH2 L1 CH2 L1 and in accordance with Government policy and the Kildare Wind Energy Strategy.

-- WE 1 To have regard to the Department of the Environment, Heritage and Local Government's Guidelines for Planning Authorities on Wind Energy Development (or any update of this document) in assessing all planning applications for wind farms. - WE 2 To encourage the development of wind energy in suitable locations in an environmentally sustainable manner and in accordance with Government policy. - WE 3 To ensure that the assessment of wind energy development proposals will have regard to: - the sensitivities of the county's landscapes; - the visual impact on protected views, prospects, scenic routes, historic demesnes as well as local visual impacts; - the impacts on nature conservation designations, archaeological areas and historic structures, public rights of way and walking routes: - local environmental impacts, including those on residential properties such as noise and shadow flicker; - the visual and environmental impacts of associated development such as access roads, plant and grid connections; - the scale, size and layout of the project and any cumulative effects due to other projects; - the impact of the proposed development on protected bird and mammal species. - The county's Wind Energy Strategy (when adopted) - The impact of the grid connection from the proposed wind farm to the ESB network. - WE 4 To encourage small to medium scale wind energy developments within industrial or business parks, and support small community based proposals in urban areas provided they do not negatively impact on the environmental quality, and visual or residential amenities of the area. - WE 5 To adopt a positive approach to small scale wind energy developments for auto consumption purposes, having regard to the proper planning and sustainable development of the area including residential amenity, heritage, environmental and landscape impacts
+WE 3 To ensure that the assessment of wind energy development proposals will have regard to: • the sensitivities of the county's landscapes; • the visual impact on protected views, prospects, scenic routes, historic demesnes as well as local visual impacts; • the impacts on nature conservation designations, archaeological areas and historic structures, public rights of way and walking routes; • local environmental impacts, including those on residential properties such as noise and shadow flicker; • the visual and environmental impacts of associated development such as access roads, plant and grid connections; • the scale, size and layout of the project and any cumulative effects due to other projects; • the impact of the proposed development on protected bird and mammal species. • The county's Wind Energy Strategy (when adopted) • The impact of the grid connection from the proposed wind farm to the ESB network.
+WE 4 To encourage small to medium scale wind energy developments within industrial or business parks, and support small community based proposals in urban areas provided they do not negatively impact on the environmental quality, a nd visual or residential amenities of the area.
+WE 5 To adopt a positive approach to small scale wind energy developments for auto consumption purposes, having regard t the proper planning and sustainable development of the area including residential amenity, heritage, environm ental and landscape impacts WEO 1 To prepare a Wind Energy Development Strategy and to publish it as a proposed variation of this plan following the completion of the review of the DECLG's Wind Energy Development Guidelines.